 Moctezuma II: [Our enemies], I know, have informed you... that I was a god, or made myself one, and many other such things... [opening his robes] You see that I am composed of flesh and bone like yourselves.

 - Gold Fever: Wanted gold and got gold from the Aztecs, but this often got him trouble among his men.

 - Historical Hero Upgrade, Historical Villain Upgrade and Historical Villain Downgrade: Some sources see him a benevolent explorer who wasn't half as cruel as you'd expect from a conquering conquistador.
 Others see him as basically the same type of immoral genocidical gold hungry conquistador as all the others, who destroyed the Aztec Empire.
 Some compromise by calling him a Well-Intentioned Extremist.

 - The Kingslayer: He ended up having Cuauhtémoc, the last Aztec emperor, executed, allegedly for conspiring to kill him and other Spaniards.
-According to the chronicle, Cuauhtémoc did admit they had considered to kill him, but he claimed he ultimately refused, which made his execution very unpopular among the Spaniards themselves.
+According to the chronicle, Cuauhtémoc did admit they had considered to kill him, but he claimed to have ultimately refused, which made his execution very unpopular among the Spaniards themselves.

 - Military Maverick: In 1518 Velázquez put him in command of an expedition to explore and secure the interior of Mexico for colonization.
 At the last minute, due to disagreements between Velázquez and Cortés, he changed his mind and revoked his charter.
 Cortés ignored the orders and went ahead anyway, defeating or assimilating several forces sent by Velázquez against him.

 - Only in It for the Money: Depends on what side of the story you adhere to.
 He has been the subject of flanderization, focusing on him wanting money.
 The facts are that he always paid his own taxes, defended the indigenous whenever he could, and his last will was to be buried in México.